jasonbayton/rhino_content/support/factory-reset.md

 <div class="callout callout-danger">
 <h3>Factory Reset Protection (FRP)</h3>
-Resetting your Rhino in this way may initiate FRP if this hasn't been disabled through enterprise management.
-If your Rhino is not managed by an organisation and you have added a personal Google account & passcode on the device, FRP will be present and will require the device passcode and/or Google account passcode on first boot
+Resetting a Rhino device in this way may initiate FRP if this hasn't been disabled through enterprise management.
+If the device has both a Google account & passcode added, FRP may be present and will require the device passcode and/or Google account credentials on first boot. **Without these details the device must be sent to the [Rhino team](/support/escalate) for repair**.
 </div>

 <div class="numbered-instructions" markdown="1">